Introduction

 1. Update system packages

 First, ensure that your system packages are up-to-date.
-You can do this by running the following commands
+Run this command:-

 sudo apt update